The A5A Services Family of Companies

 I do a way better job than "211" on its $2 million a year budget of taxpayer money, and my budget is $40 a month.
-No funds are accepted from any donor, government, nor nonprofit.
+No funds are voluntarily accepted from any donor, government, nor nonprofit.
+My food pantry accepts food and medicine donations.
 Dr. John Kitchin, NZ9F, Ph.D.

 The Downtown Shelter is at 16th and Newton Ave, which is behind the white trolley building at the 12th and Imperial Transit Center, East Side (where you catch the Orange or Blue Line).
 You must go around the block to the LEFT, as access to the right is blocked with a fence.
 Shelter is full, and NO LONGER AVAILABLE by lottery.
 You must apply at the Neil Good Center, 299 Seventeeth St., more information at www.NZ9F.com/NeilGood.
 Motel and Hotel Vouchers are also available, and you get them by calling "211".
 Catholic Charities San Diego, ccdsd.org.
 (619) 231-2828.
 Veterans note that you also have other options.
 See NZ9F.com/Vets.

 Note: So-called "Affordable" Housing lists are at the bottom of this page, if you have a bunch of money.